 D-Link is aware of the nursing and childcare needs of our female employees.
-We aim to provide friendlier childcare facilities and work environments to help our colleagues find the proper balance between body and mind, work and family.
+We aim to provide friendlier childcare facilities and work environments to help our employees find the proper balance between body and mind, work and family.
 To meet the expectations of current regulations in providing a warmer, more harmonious, and better work environment, we set up nursing rooms in our headquarters building in Taiwan.
-On top of providing dedicated refrigeration equipment for the storage of breast milk, we also ensure strict access control to these rooms to protect the privacy and safety of our female colleagues.
+On top of providing dedicated refrigeration equipment for the storage of breast milk, we also ensure strict access control to these rooms to protect the privacy and safety of our female employees.
 Furthermore, based on the recommendations of our internal evaluation and our employees, we signed agreements with good nurseries/childcare centers in the vicinity to provide more childcare options for our employees.
 In Taiwan, in accordance with the "Gender Equality in Employment Act" and the "Operational Standard for Unpaid Childcare Leave", any employee who has worked a full year with us and who has at least one child below the age of three may apply for unpaid childcare leave for up two years.
 Upon expiration of the unpaid childcare leave, we will arrange for the employee to be reinstated in his/her original position in their original department.

-2013 2012 2011 2010 2009 Male Female Actual applications for unpaid childcare leave 0 4 1 3 1 2 1 2 0 1 Expected number of reinstatements from unpaid childcare leave 1 0 1 3 0 1 1 2 0 0 Actual applications for reinstatement after unpaid childcare leave 1 0 0 2 0 1 1 1 0 0 Number of people reinstated (after unpaid childcare leave) and who continued to work for a year 0 1 0 1 1 1 0 0 0 0 Reinstatement Rate 1 100% 0% 0% 67% 0% 100% 100% 50% 0% 0% Retention rate 2 0% 50% 0% 100% 100% 100% 0% 0% 0% 0%
+Item 20 2014 2014 2013 2012 12 20)11 2010 Male Female Male Female Male Female Male Female Male Female Actual applications for unpaid childcare leave 1 4 0 4 1 3 1 2 1 2 Expected number of reinstatements from unpaid childcare leave 1 1 1 0 1 3 0 1 1 2 Actual applications for reinstatement after unpaid childcare leave 0 0 1 0 0 3 0 1 1 1 Number of people reinstated (after unpaid childcare leave) and who continued to work for a year 1 0 0 2 0 1 1 1 0 0 Reinstatement Rate 1 0% 0% 100% 0% 0% 100% 0% 100% 100% 50% Retention rate 2 100% 0% 0% 67% 0% 100% 100% 100% 0% 0%